-In last year's Reinvent for Growth study,3 we introduced three strategic archetypes as recommended reinvention paths for companies repositioning for future growth.
+In last year's Reinvent for Growth study3 we introduced three strategic archetypes as recommended reinvention paths for companies to reposition for growth in the future (See box.)

 A year later, armed with additional data, we believe even more strongly that these archetypes spell survival and profitability for legacy companies in this field.
 (Sony Pictures is emerging as a prototypical content merchant, while The New York Times is an audience cultivator.)
-But getting to one of these attractive archetypes requires bold action-and now.
+But getting to one of these attractive archetypes requires bold action, now.